 Chestnut, Jasmine and Willow Houses support children and young people with profound and multiple learning disabilities, neurodisability and complex health needs.
-We are registered to support children and young people from the ages of 5-19.
-We do also support some young people whilst they are transitioning to a suitable adult environment.
+We are registered to support children and young people up to the age of 19 (or until a successful transition is achieved).